orthopteroid/psk_orange/README.md

 # psk_orange
-Homebrew psk31 codec.
-The codec only does a delta-code, not the varicode standard psk31 uses.
-This may be a project for another time - or perhaps you can work on it in a fork of your own.
+Homebrew psk31 codec, as can be seen in ham radio circles.
+The codec only does a delta-code, not the varicode standard that psk31 uses.
+Implementing varicode may be a project for another time - or perhaps you can work on it in a fork of your own.

 Main() calls an encoder to write the ascii string "Hello World!" to the screen and into a headerless uncompressed int16 binary audio file (using a sample rate of 22050hz and a tone frequency of 500hz).
 This audio file is then read back and decoded to the screen.